 Feel free to get in touch with us at any time.
 We love to hear from our supporters to keep in touch with the community we work to help.
 Head to our contact page and send us an E-Mail, or even give us a call.Learn More

-The face of hunger and homelessness includes both genders, all ages, cultures and socioeconomic backgrounds.
+The face of hunger and homelessness includes men and women of all ages, cultures and socioeconomic backgrounds.
 While lay-offs and underemployment are forcing many people to temporarily live with friends and family, agencies are setting all-time records for numbers served.

 Day of Caring, an incorporated grassroots organization with 501 (c) (3) tax status, was established in 1991 to create awareness and encourage volunteerism in confronting the plight of the millions of people who are hungry and homeless.
 To help fulfill this mission, over 10,000 volunteers have participated in hosting an annual pancake brunch.

 As the need continues to grow, the Day of Caring team explores additional ways to assist our neighbors in need.
 Day of Caring will establish a personal hygiene pantry and create partnerships with regional organizations that help vulnerable populations.
 In the past, we have supported organizations including The Foodbank, The Emergency Housing Coalition, Miami County Family Abuse Shelter, Habitat for Humanity, St. Vincent De Paul, F.I.S.H. and Green County Mobile Meals.